 Here is information that will help you understand honeybees and their important roles in the environment.
 Honeybees are essential for pollinating crops, flowers, and trees and thus, food harvests and the beauty of nature are dependent on them.
 Though other bees and insects do perform pollination, it is the honeybee who has the greatest “mass pollination” procedure in nature.
 A healthy backyard apiary of two or three double-box hives can easily contain 120,000 to 180,000 or more honeybees who are out pollinating the plants and vegetables within any given community.
 Without this essential pollination there would be two-thirds less food in our grocery stores and farmers markets.
 If you know a beekeeper in your area then, thank them for their contribution to the environment!

 - the makers of the HiveSmartHQ “ad-free” software app for beekeepers.
 Manage your apiary with data about maintenance, production, sales, etc. Below are links to paper forms for those who are not digitally connected.

-, Article 55 - legal information about beekeeping in North Carolina.
+, Article 55 - legal information about beekeeping in North Carolina